Treating COVID-19 at home: Care tips for you and others

 - Get plenty of sleep.

-- Avoid use of drugs and alcohol.
+- Avoid excessive use of alcohol and tobacco.

 - Stretching, breathe deeply or meditate.